-Believe it or not, it’s important to know what you’re doing when putting together invoices for your clients.
-An incorrect invoice can delay payment, cause confusion and negatively affect your relationship with your client - which is why getting it right the first time can make a big difference.
+It’s important to know what you’re doing when putting together invoices for your clients.
+An incorrect invoice can delay payment, cause confusion and negatively affect your relationship with your client.
+Getting it right the first time can make a big difference.
 Here’s what we’ll be covering in this invoice requirements guide:

 Invoices are an essential part of doing business, whether you are a sole trader, limited company or partnership.